NHS Director NHS Director

 Private Jeremiah Crocker*

 Private Jeremiah Crocker’s Revolutionary War service was extensive.
 According to his personal account, he served beginning in 1775, possibly at Bunker Hill, for a span of 26 months over the course of three enlistments.
+During this time he was sent to Rhode Island, to Springfield and to West Point.
+In his application for a soldier's pension, Crocker states that he was born in Natick around 1742, but little else is known about his life in Natick.

 Read More